UPDATED: NOVEMBER 23, 2022 | 1 MIN READ

 Is it cheaper to be under your parents’ car insurance?

 Most of the time, yes.
 Typically, the higher the average age of people on the insurance policy (to an extent, anyway), the cheaper the rates per person.
-This is because the risk is expected to be lower for the insurance company, as older adults are generally less likely than teens to get into an accident.
+This is because the insurance company’s risk is expected to be lower, as older adults are generally less likely than teens to get into an accident.

 Can you add an adult child to your auto insurance?